DrishtiShrrrma/music-source-separation/README.md

  - Performs end-to-end hybrid source separation by letting the model decide which domain is best suited for each source, and even combining both.
  - This architecture **comes with additional improvements, such as compressed residual branches, local attention or singular value regularization, and chunked biLSTM, and most importantly, a novel hybrid spectrogram/temporal domain U-Net structure, with parallel temporal and spectrogram branches, that merge into a common core.**
  - These changes translated into strong improvements of the overall quality and absence of bleeding between sources as measured by human evaluations.
- - Won the Music Demixing Challenge 2021 organized by Sony.
+ - Won the Music Demixing Challenge (MDX) 2021 organized by Sony.

 ![image](https://user-images.githubusercontent.com/129742046/230909664-28aaf4e6-70c9-4bee-9691-727830d71827.png)